c3d/xl/doc/XL-1-syntax.md

   example, `A` is 10, `F` is 15, `z` is 35.
 * For base 64, [Base64](https://en.wikipedia.org/wiki/Base64)
   encoding is used, and case matters.

+There is an implementation-dependent limit for the maximum `integer` value.
+This limit cannot be less than the maximum value for a 2-complement 64-bit signed integer.

 For real numbers, a dot `.` is used as decimal separator, and must separate digits.
 For example, `0.2` and `2.0` are valid but, unlike in